FZJ-JSC/jubench-gromacs/DESCRIPTION.md

 If you use JUBE, you need to adjust the CMake and module parameters in `jube_gromacs_build.xml` for your platform.

 You may choose optimized FFT and BLAS libraries in accordance with the general rules for the exchange and usage of libraries.
 In particular the STMV benchmark requires a build with multi-GPU PME to scale (c.f.
-[Using CuFFTMp](https://manual.gromacs.org/current/install-guide/index.html#using-cufftmp) in the GROMACS manual.)
+[Using CuFFTMp](https://manual.gromacs.org/current/install-guide/index.html#using-cufftmp) in the GROMACS manual, or sketched quickly below.)

 ### Modifications